swerdna/dnimretsam/README.md

 * sketched out thoughts, initial constraints, UI, rough design.
 * implemented first pass prototype

+20150709
+* No compiler access today.
+Some minor cleanups.

 # Thoughts

 * This game has many variants (number of spaces on the board, number of colors, letters instead of colors).